Jkadhuwa/quick-credit/README.md

 ---

 Hello smart people.
-If you you would like to contribute into this project to make it better please do not hesitate, fork the project and use a feature branch.
+If you you would like to contribute into this project so as to make it better please do not hesitate, fork the project and use a feature branch.
 I will be humbled to receive pull request from you.

 ### Links